OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/api.rst

 /api/v1/getAnswerAll:
 	Returns a JSON with all answres written.

-/api/v1/getFormAnswers/{id}:
+/api/v1/getFormAnswers/{form_id}:
-	Returns a JSON with the answers in the row id.
+	Returns a JSON with the answers in the row form_id.

 /api/v1/getAnswersByFormUser/{form_id}/{user_id}:
 	Returns a JSON of the answers on basis of form_id and user_id